21 CFR

 What is 21 CFR?

-“21 CFR” refers to Title 21 of the Code of Federal Regulations (CFR).
+The term “21 CFR” refers to Title 21 of the Code of Federal Regulations (CFR), a list of operational requirements that an FDA-regulated manufacturing company must comply with to produce and sell products to consumers.
 You may also hear it referred to as “CFR Title 21.”
-It covers a variety of requirements that an FDA-regulated company needs to comply with.

-21 CFR regulations most often apply to manufacturers of medical devices, pharmaceuticals, or nutraceuticals.
-Think companies who produce life science products such as an insulin pump, medications like ibuprofen, or nutritional supplements like vitamins.
+21 CFR regulations generally apply to manufacturers of medical devices, pharmaceuticals, or nutraceuticals.
+These companies produce healthcare and wellness products such as insulin pumps, medications like ibuprofen, or nutritional supplements like vitamins.

-The Food and Drug Administration (FDA) cares about two main things:
+When regulating manufacturing operations, the Food and Drug Administration (FDA) cares about two things:

-- Your product does what it claims to do (referred to as “efficacy”).
+- Efficacy: Does your product do what it claims to do?

 Note: The FDA regulates companies that sell products to the United States market.
 However, the regulatory requirements for other countries/regions, such as Canada or the European Union, are often satisfied when a company complies with 21 CFR.